cpen333/cpen333.github.io/_lectures/lecture0.md

 Ideally, objects present their external *interfaces* to the outside world (i.e. their *public* member functions) that will allow others to *get* and *set* the member variables in a way that is appropriate.
 For example, you may wish to restrict rectangle widths and heights to be positive numbers.
 We also don't want users of an object to write code that is dependent on knowing the internal details of an object.
 For example, just like driving a car, you use the interfaces provided by the car designer (e.g. brakes, accelerator, steering wheel, etc.) and manipulate the car via those interfaces.
 You don't need to know how the car actually *works* to drive; that is hidden and only of concer to the designer, not the user.

 Furthermore, if all cars provide the same interfaces (as they generally do), then one car should be interchangeable with another from the user's perspective.
 The car designer is free to change things like the type of engine, without affecting us users who only interact with the car through the interfaces, not the implementation.

-#### Exercise:
-- write two member functions to allow the outside-world to get (i.e. return) the values of the variables `width` and `height`
-- write two member functions to allow users to change the width and height independently

 ### Constructors